nopnop2002/python-periphery-tm1637/README.md

 cd python-periphery-tm1637/
 vi tm1637.py
 ```

-You have to change this line.
+If you use it on something other than Raspberry Pi, you need to change the following:

 ```
 CLK = 3
 DIO = 2